 The family was running around, chatting, and laughing.
-Someone, not sure who, asked whether I would like to rest; like my foot, why would I?
+Someone, not sure who, asked whether I would like to rest.
+Like my foot, why would I?
 It sure took a hell lot of time to tie this garish pink border saree around me.
 I might as well sit for some time and see the event, my great granddaughter’s wedding.

 As for me, something died a premature death the day they told me that the father-in-law to-be wanted to marry me instead of the son.
-I could feel the sinking feeling.
+I could sense the sinking feeling.
 But even before I could readjust to this new scenario, the plates with green beetle leaves, yellow bananas and fine silks were exchanged.
 I was even gifted with a long gold chain with a pendant of goddess Lakshmi, with pearls dangling at the edge.

 The sudden sound of noise brought me back to the present and I glanced at the entrance.
-The music was playing an old Hindi song and few were dancing as if there is no tomorrow.
-The laughter was loud and few women and men were trying hard to speak above the music and laughter.
+The music was playing an old Hindi song and a few were dancing as if there were no tomorrow.
+The laughter was loud and a few women and men were trying hard to speak above the music and laughter.
 As everyone was speaking at the same time, hardly anyone heard anything or seemed interested.

 Red meant power, the power I could not show or muster.
 The saree had a heavy ultramarine deep blue border, blue so deep that it could sink your heart.
-To ensure the blue did not overflow, the border had golden zari Rudraksham beads that locked the blue.
+To ensure the blue did not overflow, the border had golden zari rudraksham beads that locked the blue.
 The border also had intricately designed golden swans.
 The birds were beautiful and lonely.
 They are said to be the mystical birds that lived in heaven and were known for their purity.
-There were thousands of zari-bottis strewn across the saree, glittering in the shape of a rain drop, mirroring my tears, locked and shinning.
+There were thousands of zari-bottis strewn across the saree, glittering in the shape of raindrops, mirroring my tears, locked and shinning.

-Looking at her and the saree, something snapped in me.
-The dryness, the curse, the rush of betrayal, the weary self-inside me welled and overflowed into a long screeching noise, a scream that pierced every ear in the big bungalow.
+Looking at her and the saree, something snapped in me – the dryness, the curse, the rush of betrayal.
+The weary self-inside me welled and overflowed into a long screeching noise, a scream that pierced every ear in the big bungalow.